webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Evanesce.md

 ---
 aliases:
 - Evanesce
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/3
-  - Abilities
+- Ability/Tier/Mid
-  - Abilitiesction
+- Ability/Pool/Speed
-type:
-  - Action
+- Ability/Categories/Transform
-cost: 3 Speed points
 ---

-# Evanesce
+## Evanesce

-**Points**: 3 Speed points
+>3  Speed
-**Type**: Action

 You step into shadows or behind cover, and everyone who was observing you completely loses track of you.
-Although you’re not invisible, you can’t be seen until you reveal yourself again by moving out of the shadows or from behind cover (or by making an attack).
+Although you're not invisible, you can't be seen until you reveal yourself again by moving out of the shadows or from behind cover (or by making an attack).
 Action.